Andrey Listopadov

 I spent the previous ten days on vacation.
 Usually, I try to go off once or twice a year to somewhere where I can just passively relax - usually, it is some sea resort.
 This year I decided to go to the Republic of Türkiye and spend my time at the beach without any major attractions.

+So, here’s a question - when were you last excited for a new phone?
+Well, I mean really excited?
 Here’s the thing.
 Phones are so boring today that most retail stores show you the backside of the phone.
 Because from the front they all look exactly the same.

 I’m not sure if this is a new thing or not, and I’m too lazy to look it up as it’s 3 AM right now, so here it is.
+I’ve been thinking about state machines lately, and how Clojure’s multimethods are a cool way to implement a state machine.

 For quite a long time programming was my main hobby.
 I enjoyed it, as I felt like I was creating something (hopefully) useful, and the problems I tried to solve were making my brain-cogs turn.
 However, recently it seemed to change, or at least, I’m feeling my usual burnout a bit harder than usual.